astronomer/templates/README.md

 - [Learning Airflow](learning-airflow/README.md) A project for learning the basics of Airflow

 ## Purpose of This Repository
 These templates are designed to help new users learn and try Airflow quickly.
-As you move your workloads into business-critical applications or adopt advanced Airflow features, reach out at to [Astronomer's Airflow experts](https://www.astronomer.io/contact/) to get help deploying to production.
+As you move your workloads into business-critical applications or adopt advanced Airflow features, reach out to [Astronomer's Airflow experts](https://www.astronomer.io/contact/) to get help deploying to production.

 ## Run a Template Locally